Entertainment & Special Event Insurance — Kelly Insurance Group

 BIND COVERAGE & RECEIVE YOUR COI

-Once you select a quote, we bind the policy and issue your Certificate of Insurance (COI) typically within hours.
-If your venue, municipality, or sponsors require additional insured endorsements, we process those simultaneously.
+Once you select a quote, we bind the policy and issue your Certificate of Insurance (COI).
+If your venue, municipality, or sponsors require additional insured endorsements, we process those alongside it.
 We can issue multiple COIs to multiple certificate holders as needed for complex event contracts.

 6